 “That works!”
 Vinny grabbed the pumpkin, quickly cut a hole in the bottom and ran for the bus.
 I was already there.

 According to the rules, everyone except for camera people had to have a pumpkin for their head and be completely naked.
 (Turns out, the definition of “complete” does vary, depending on accessories.)
 We’d be hitting several populated areas around Portland, streaking through a bunch of bars along the way.
-What a hoot!

-Before too long, the line between photographer and participant disappeared.
+Before long, the line between photographer and participant disappeared.
 The other camera man and myself found our clothes being removed.
 A lovely lady wearing only purple paint took care of my top.
 My pants stayed on.

 Predictably, the police showed up.
 The naked people weren’t even the problem – it was the flaming pumpkin on top of the bus.
-Go figure.
-I threw my shirt back on to film the lecture.

 “This is purely an artistic endeavor,” explained our nearly naked leader, Gustav, “We know there’s a fine line between nude and lewd and we intend not to cross it.”
-We do love pushing boundaries, don’t we?

 The police man, visibly straining to contain his amusement, pulled out his notepad, asking our comrade’s name.